jobjo/popper/README.md

 # Popper

-*An OCaml testing library in the spirit of Karl Popper*
+*An OCaml testing library in the spirit of Karl Popper.*

+## Examples

+Hello-world:

 ```ocaml
 open Popper